maciejg-git/vue-icons/README.md

 })
 ```

-To make icon available copy or download js file of the icon to [app icon directory].
+To make icon available copy or download icon component file to [app icon directory].
 Vite will import and register icons globally every time directory content changes.
-You can download icon components from [Icon browser](https://vue-icon-browser.netlify.app/)
+You can download icon components directly from [Vue Icon Browser](https://vue-icon-browser.netlify.app/)

 * [Vite docs: importing multiple modules from the file system](https://vitejs.dev/guide/features.html#glob-import)

 ## Using icons in templates

-You can use icons directly or with vue build in dynamic component
+Icons can be used directly or with vue build-in dynamic component

 ```html
 <b-triangle-fill class="h-5 w-5" />